South Jersey siblings give back to other kids during coronavirus pandemic

-MILLVILLE, New Jersey (WPVI) -- With contagious smiles, 3-year-old Chef Nate and his 6-year-old sister Joi, of Millville, New Jersey, make a dynamic duo.
+MILLVILLE, New Jersey (WPVI) -- With their contagious smiles, 3-year-old Chef Nate and his 6-year-old sister Joi, of Millville, New Jersey, make a dynamic duo.

 Nate says he sells hot dogs and his sister sells lemonade.